Skip to content

 Configuration Options

-Ctrovalidate is designed with sensible defaults, but it provides deep customization for production requirements.
-You can pass an options object as the second argument to the Ctrovalidate constructor.
+Ctrovalidate provides sensible defaults, but you can customize its behavior by passing an options object as the second argument to the constructor.

 javascript